 Margolis/Bass Connections COVID-19 Pop-up Theme

 In a matter of months, the COVID-19 pandemic has challenged nearly every institution and caused the world community to alter long-held ways of living.
 There is no doubt that the impact of this pandemic will be profound and lasting.
-Thirteen new Bass Connections project teams starting this fall will tackle research related to the COVID-19 pandemic.
-Applications will open on July 27.
-The deadline to apply is July 31 at 11:59 p.m.
-ET.
+Thirteen new Bass Connections project teams are currently in progress and these projects tackle research related to the COVID-19 pandemic.

 These 13 project teams are the result of a special call for proposals related to the COVID-19 pandemic that was announced in partnership with the Margolis Center for Health Policy in May 2020.
 While the five interdisciplinary themes of Bass Connections support a broad range of research related to persistent societal challenges, these themes are not all-encompassing, and we recognize the need to respond nimbly to new challenges confronting society.
 As a result, in 2018, Bass Connections launched its first “pop-up theme,” focused on hurricane recovery and resilience with a specific focus on the local impacts of Hurricane Florence.
 In 2019, a second pop-up theme featured teams examining the social, political and economic issues related to immigration.
 The goal of this third pop-up theme is to support teams examining the complex issues and impacts of the COVID-19 pandemic.